nrfconnect/sdk-nrf/doc/nrf/security/ap_protect.rst

 .. app_approtect_info_start

-Several Nordic Semiconductor SoCs supported in the |NCS| offer an implementation of the access port protection mechanism (AP-Protect).
+Several Nordic Semiconductor SoCs or SiPs supported in the |NCS| offer an implementation of the access port protection mechanism (AP-Protect).
 When enabled, this mechanism blocks the debugger from read and write access to all CPU registers and memory-mapped addresses.
 Accessing these registers and addresses again requires disabling the mechanism and erasing the flash.